elifpulukcu/MostFrequentNumbers/README.md

 ## License

-This project does not include a default license.
-If you choose an open-source license (e.g., MIT), create a `LICENSE` file at the root and reference it here.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---